BrendanMcBryan/ByteGrad-JavaScript/README.md

 ### RmtDev
 Wednesday, February 7, 2024
 Software development Job Board with Persistena data features.
-Includes structuring, State and Rendering and the Build process
+Includes structuring, State and Rendering and the Build process.

+Friday, February 9, 2024
+Coding is done, onto bpacking up for the web